 How are credit unions and banks different?

 The real difference comes down to ownership.
-Credit unions members own their non-profit financial instituion.
+Credit unions members own their non-profit financial institution.
 This means they offer their products at the most favorable terms they can afford to their membership.
 This typically results in lower and fewer fees, as well as higher interest rates on savings products.

 Banks, on the other hand, are for-profit institutions that pay dividends to their owners and shareholders.
 Banks typically have more physical locations and may roll out technological advances faster than credit unions.